IanTerHaar/IanTerHaar/README.md

 # 💫 About Me:
 Hi, I'm Ian!
-I recently graduated from Eduvos with a degree in Software Engineering. <br>I'm passionate about coding and eager to find a role where I can grow my technical skills, contribute to innovative projects, and continue learning in a professional environment.
+I recently graduated from Eduvos University with a Bachelor's in Information Technology. <br>I'm passionate about coding and eager to find a role where I can grow my technical skills, contribute to innovative projects, and continue learning in a professional environment.

 ## 🛠️ What am I currently doing:
 - Creating my personal website, [ianterhaar.me](https://ianterhaar.me/).